NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

 Source
 ******

-HIFLD Parcel data.
+- \HIFLD Parcel data.

 Assumption
 **********

-Rows where sample size < 10 are replaced with aggregated values down-scaled from dep='State' to dep='Census Division RECS'; Brick wall types are assumed to not have an aditional brick exterior finish; Steel and wood frame walls must have an exterior finish
+- \Rows where sample size < 10 are replaced with aggregated values down-scaled from dep='State' to dep='Census Division RECS'

+- \Brick wall types are assumed to not have an aditional brick exterior finish

+- \Steel and wood frame walls must have an exterior finish

 Arguments
 *********